lauraalexandria/movie_recommendation_chat/README.md

 | Few-shot              | 0.80       | 0.78      | 0.87    | ✅ |
 | Chain-of-thought      | **0.84**   | **0.82**  | 0.85    | ✅ |

+the bare chat can make recommendations based on directors history, but my rag can make recommendations of new movies and non-american movies

 ## How to execute locally

 ### Requirements